brianach/wells/README.md

 ## Map Popup Dialog

 The map page is created using the 'map.html' template.
 Markers are placed on the map by the JSON data sent from the 'map.mapper' view which generates the data from the Well and related Post model records.
-When a marker is clicked the relevant variables are passed back to the 'map.popup' view which in turn generates the data for the popup dialog.
+When a marker is clicked, the relevant variables are passed back to the 'map.popup' view which in turn generates the data for the popup dialog.
 The JS line in 'mapper.js' which passes the marker details is:

     var url = 'popup?title=' + encodeURIComponent(title) + '&post_slug=' + encodeURIComponent(post_slug) + '&coordinates=' + encodeURIComponent(r_coordinates.map(coord => Math.ceil(coord * 100000) / 100000).join(','));